Shameful Source of Knowledge

 - A major plot point in The Elder Scrolls V: Skyrim's College of Winterhold questline is the need to recover the Staff of Magnus.
 Although he won't tell you directly, it turns out the College's Arch-Mage, Savos Aren, knows exactly where the staff is - he once led an expedition into the dungeon of Labyrinthian trying to find it.
 Two of his friends were killed as they descended into the dungeon, and when the expedition awoke Morokei, an evil Dragon Priest, Savos was forced to lock two others in the dungeon to prevent Morokei from escaping.

 - The Order of the Stick'': Vaarsuvius learned how to defeat Laurin while bound and gagged in hell.
-S/He was in hell because s/he "rented" his/her soul to three fiends.
+The reason for it was that Vaarsuvius's own soul had once been "rented" to three fiends.